High School Service Trip To Peru

 Next, we immerse ourselves in Peruvian culture as we begin our homestay.
-While living with families, we gather daily to work on projects while interacting with local families.
-We will collaborate with our host community and local schools on projects they deem necessary.
+While living with families, we gather daily to work on community service projects.
+Working alongside our host community and local schools, we delve into projects they deem necessary.
 Previous projects have included constructing playgrounds, producing adobe bricks for a student dormitory, painting a school classroom, and working with local youth on educational activities.
-We spend our afternoons exploring the region and visiting such cultural landmarks as Pisac Market and the unusual Inca ruins of Moray.
+We spend our afternoons exploring the region and visiting such cultural landmarks as the unusual Inca ruins of Moray.

 While still in our homestays, we spend a few days visiting a local indigenous community to complete service projects while learning about a unique way of life.
 We enjoy hiking, playing soccer, learning local arts and crafts, and engaging in unique cultural activities with new local friends.

-We arrive by train at the small, scenic town of Aguas Calientes.
+We hop on a train from Ollantaytambo to the small, scenic town of Aguas Calientes.
 Accompanied by a local guide, we rise early to behold the majestic lost city of the Incas.
 Nestled high in the mysterious Andes, Machu Picchu is a phenomenal and dramatic way to highlight this adventure of a lifetime in Peru!

 We spend our final days in Peru souvenir shopping and exploring important cultural highlights in Cusco.
 We share a final group dinner in the Plaza de Armas, overlooking the beauty of Cusco at night.
 We all fly back to Lima.